KickItLikeShika/web-blog/README.md

 # Web Blog

-REST API for a web blog using Spring boot, Spring security, JWT, JPA, and MySQL.
+RESTful API for a web blog using Spring boot, Spring security, JWT, JPA, and MySQL.
 You can register, login, post, show all posts, get a specific post.

 # How to run